Batman1190/marketingautomation/assessments/quiz_1.md

    C. Their favorite color only
    D. Time of day

-4) Write one respectful practice in marketing automation.
+4) Write one kind and respectful practice in marketing automation.

 5) Circle the best goal statement:
    A. “Send lots of emails”
    B. “Increase club RSVPs by 20 this month”

-Answer Key (for teacher): 1-B, 3-B; 2/4/5 accept reasoned answers.
+Answer Key (for helper/teacher): 1-B, 3-B; 2/4/5 accept reasoned answers.